• Skip to primary navigation

 • Implementation: Now that you have your teaching materials, presentation, etc. it is time to take them into your classroom whether it be in person, online, or via another method.
 You will interact with your students, take their questions, pass on your knowledge, and finalize.

-• Evaluation: There are a number of methods to evaluate the success of your program.
-These can include but are not limited to reviews from students, exams on the material, performance evaluations to determine the level of improvement, if any.
+• Evaluation: There are several methods to evaluate the success of your program.
+These can include but are not limited to reviews from students, exams on the material, and performance evaluations to determine the level of improvement, if any.

 Tuition and Financial Aid